 Tips & Insights: How to Prevent Drain Odors In Your Kitchen & Bathroom

 Don’t Have Time to Install and Use a Water Pressure Gauge?
 Try the Multi-Flow Test!

-Here’s a simple low-tech way to see if your home has or doesn’t have adquate water pressure.
-Run a washing machine or dishwasher; then turn on a couple of sinks in the house, as well as the shower and other plumbing fixtures.
+Here’s a simple low-tech way to see if your home has or doesn’t have adequate water pressure.
+Run a washing machine or dishwasher, then turn on a couple of sinks in the house.
+In addition, turn on your shower and other plumbing fixtures.
 If water doesn’t flow strongly out of any of these faucets and fixtures, or flows fine on one floor but not on another, you probably should increase your water pressure.

 Adjusting Your Water Pressure

-Most houses built in the last 25-30 years have a pressure reducing valve on the supply line coming into the house.
-It’s usualy pretty simple to adjust that valve to increase or reduce the water pressure.
+Most houses built in the last 25-30 years have a pressure-reducing valve on the supply line coming into the house.
+It’s usually pretty simple to adjust that valve to increase or reduce the water pressure.
 First, locate the valve; most likely it will be found near your water meter in the basement or possibly in a crawlspace.
-The pressure reducing valve is made of brass with a bell-shaped middle section with a screw in the end of the bell.
+The pressure reducing valve is made of brass with a bell-shaped middle section with a screw at the end of the bell.